Weighted Clustering Ensemble: A Review: Fixed-Weight Approach

 where $\alpha$ is a pre-specified threshold. \cite{Tang:2018:CEM:} define two indices for a cluster: a quantity index and a splitting index.
 Given a cluster $\mathbb{C}$, the authors construct an undirected graph in which the weight of an edge is the Euclidean distance between the two vertices; the minimum spanning tree for the graph is then generated.
 Let $\{w_1, \ldots, w_{|\mathbb{C}|-1}\}$ denote the edge weights of the minimum spanning tree, sorted in ascending order.
 The quantity index for the cluster is defined as $\frac{|\mathbb{C}|}{w_{|\mathbb{C}|-1}}$, and the splitting index is defined as

 Repeat the following four steps until the selected clusters cover all the objects in $\mathbb{X}$: (1) Identify the cluster with the highest quantity index, say $\mathbb{C}$.
 (2) If the splitting index of $\mathbb{C}$ is smaller than a threshold, $\mathbb{C}$ is selected and removed from the ensemble.
 (3) If the splitting index of $\mathbb{C}$ is larger than the threshold, $\mathbb{C}$ is divided into two sub-clusters by cutting the edge $\arg\max_{w_{t+1}}\{\frac{w_{t+1}-w_t}{w_t}: t=1, \ldots, |\mathbb{C}|-2\}$ in the corresponding minimum spanning tree; calculate the quantity and splitting indices for the sub-clusters and perform the splitting recursively until the splitting index is smaller than the threshold or the splitting depth reaches a threshold.
 (4) Include the sub-clusters into the ensemble.
 The similarity between objects $\pmb{x}_i$ and $\pmb{x}_j$ is the maximum of the quantity indices for the clusters that contain both $\pmb{x}_i$ and $\pmb{x}_j$.
 The consensus clustering is obtained by applying spectral clustering to the resulted similarity matrix.
+The cluster reliability idea by \cite{Nazari2017} in Section \ref{FWC} is adopted by \cite{Abbasi20191311} to measure the ``stability'' of clusters, where the stability of a cluster $\mathbb{C}$ w.r.t. the ensemble $\mathscr{C}$ is defined as